-- a.
-PreK-5 Elementary School Grade Level Classroom Teachers-at least five (5) hours per week of this time will occur during the student day. - b.
-Teachers Providing Specials, Including Art, Music, and Physical Education Teachers-At the elementary level, each art, music, and physical education teacher will participate in the development of their teaching schedule.
-Schedules will provide either: - 1) least four (4) hours and thirty (30) minutes of this time per week during the student day, with a minimum of ten (10) minutes for preparation between classes, or - 2) at least five (5) hours of this time per week during the student day, with a minimum of five (5) minutes for preparation between classes - Consideration should be made for setup and change of grade levels. - c.
+At the elementary level, each art, music, and physical education teacher will participate in the development of their teaching schedule.
+Schedules will provide either:

+- 1. at least 4 hours and 15 minutes of this time per week during the student day, with a minimum of ten (10) minutes for preparation between classes, or - 2. at least 4 hours and 45 minutes of this time per week during the student day, with a minimum of five (5) minutes for preparation between classes.

+Consideration should be made for setup and change of grade levels.

+- c.
 If a school cannot create a schedule that provides for the planning time outlined in paragraphs 2(a) and 2(b) above, then the schedule must be submitted to the OTLS and MCEA for review. - d.
-All Other School-based and/or School-assigned Unit Members will have schedules that include a minimum of one (1) hour of time for this instructionally related work during the student day.
-Whenever schedule and program permit, one (1) hour and thirty (30) minutes per week will be provided.
-Media specialists and other school-based unit members shall also participate in the development of their schedules. - 3.
-In elementary schools, in consultation with the appropriate specials teacher (e.g., art, music, or physical education) and the classroom teacher, the principal shall release teachers for other professional activities when specials teachers of (e.g., art, music, and physical education) are instructing their students.
+All Other School-based and/or School-assigned Unit Members will have schedules that include a minimum of 1 hour of time for this instructionally related work during the student day.
+Whenever schedule and program permit, 1 hour and 30 minutes per week will be provided.
+Media specialists and other school-based unit members shall also participate in the development of their schedules.

+- 3. In elementary schools, in consultation with the appropriate specials teacher (e.g. art, music, or physical education) and the classroom teacher, the principal shall release teachers for other professional activities when specials teachers of (e.g. art, music, and physical education) are instructing their students.
 In addition, the principal may release teachers for other professional activities when other unit members are instructing their students. - 4.
-Effort will be made to schedule Education Management Team (EMT), Individual Education Program (IEP), and building-level problem solving meetings requiring the participation of classroom teachers at times when coverage is available for their classroom, and not at times that result in loss of guaranteed minimum individually managed time.
+Effort will be made to schedule Education Management Team (EMT), Individual Education Program (IEP), and building-level problem-solving meetings requiring the participation of classroom teachers at times when coverage is available for their classroom, and not at times that result in loss of guaranteed minimum individually managed time.
 When such meetings preempt a teacher's lunch period, coverage will be sought to provide a lunch period at a different time.